jeshuajacobsen/IdleTownBuilder/README.md

 ![Screenshot 2025-01-06 143559](https://github.com/user-attachments/assets/2ab96ad9-f207-40a3-a0d2-fb78d52d8646)

 The game is still a bit rough and needs a lot of balancing.
 Some features are more in development than others like the building managers and the gem store.

+There is some basic testing set up.
+Mostly around research that is hard to test manually.